Xippo/OM-Cookie-Manager/readme.txt

 **10.0.1**
 - BUGFIX if no css or js file is set in the TypoScript Constants no empty file will be added to the page.
 **10.0.2**
 - [BUGFIX] Fix failing TS constants replacement in HTML.
-Thanks @maritwho(Sebastian Hofer) **11.0.0**
+Thanks, @maritwho(Sebastian Hofer) **11.0.0**
 - [TASK] TYPO3 11 compatibility (Thx Christoph Dolar)
 - [TASK] Improve default CSS for better OS and iOS experience